CodingItWrong/codingitwrong.com/_posts/2018-06-04-private-arrow-functions.md

 tags: [javascript, oo]
 ---

+*Update 2018-08-27: updated to reference Babel 7 release version.*

-Private fields are now available in Babel 7.0.0-beta.49, but private methods are not yet available.
+Private fields are now available in Babel 7, but private methods are not yet available.
 But we can effectively simulate private methods by combining private fields and arrow functions.
 Let's look at how, why it works, and how we might take advantage of them.

 ## How to Simulate Private Methods